Fiona Smith. I hold an Honours Degree in Counselling & Psychotherapy

 I provide counselling and psychotherapy for adults on a one-to-one

 basis.
-I also provide couple/relationship counselling to couples, parent & adult child, and adult siblings.
+I also provide couples/relationship counselling to couples, parent and adult child, and adult siblings.
 I have extensive experience working with both men and women in a wide

 range of psychological and emotional issues including: